Turn your passion into your profession with dietetics at Massey

-For each intake, places will be reserved for current Massey University students that meet a GPA of 6.5 and above as well as other entry requirements.
+For each intake, subject to availability, places will be reserved for current Massey University students who meet a GPA of 6 (B+ grade average) and above as well as other entry requirements.

 If selected for an interview you will be required to attend in person or on zoom in early December at Massey University’s campus in Albany (Auckland).